Summary Report for:

 Repair automobiles, trucks, buses, and other vehicles.
 Master mechanics repair virtually any part on the vehicle or specialize in the transmission system.

-Sample of reported job titles: Automotive Technician, Mechanic, Automotive Service Technician, Auto Technician, Shop Foreman, Certified ASE Master Automotive Technician (Certified Automotive Service Excellence Master Automotive Technician), Master Technician, Automobile Technician, Master Automotive Technician, Truck Technician
+Sample of reported job titles: ASE Master Mechanic (Automotive Service Excellence Master Mechanic), Automotive Drivability Technician, Automotive Mechanic (Auto Mechanic), Automotive Service Technician, Certified ASE Master Automotive Technician (Certified Automotive Service Excellence Master Automotive Technician), Master Automotive Technician, Master Technician, Mechanic, Transmission Rebuilder

 - Examine vehicles to determine extent of damage or malfunctions.